 We also recognise the strength and resilience of Aboriginal and Torres Strait Islander people, especially those who have been affected by domestic and family violence in all its forms.

 This resource was developed in collaboration with stakeholders in the Bayside Peninsula region and we extend our gratitude to all the workers, specialists, agencies and more that generously gave their time, input and feedback.

-We would also like to acknowledge the following people for their important input and feedback: Claire Marshall (Emerge), Isla Swanston (IFAS), Cathy Oddie (Family Violence Lived Experience Consultant)
+We would also like to specifically acknowledge the following people for providing important input and feedback throughout development: Claire Marshall (Emerge), Isla Swanston (IFAS), Mim Livingston (Anglicare), Cathy Oddie (Family Violence Lived Experience Consultant) and Bella Cockell.

-PCLC staff including: Jackie Galloway, Brendan Stackpole, Jackie Currie, Sharon Carr, Theresa Lam, Saskia Rijfkogel, Daniel Hombsch, Kate Bell, Engy Abdelsalam, Cath Currie, Kay Taranto, Sandeep Kaur, Christine Ng, Kirsten Young
+PCLC staff including: Jackie Galloway, Sokha Um, Brendan Stackpole, Jackie Currie, William Betts, Sharon Carr, Theresa Lam, Saskia Rijfkogel, Daniel Hombsch, Kate Bell, Engy Abdelsalam, Cath Currie, Kay Taranto, Sandeep Kaur, Christine Ng and Kirsten Young.